linode/docs/docs/products/compute/compute-instances/guides/rescue-and-rebuild/index.md

 *Changing root* is the process of changing your working root directory.
 When you change root (abbreviated as *chroot*) to your root disk, you are able to run commands as though you are logged in to that system.

-Chroot allows you to change user passwords, remove/install packages, and do other system maintenance and recovery tasks in your Compute Instance's normal Linux environment.
+Chroot lets you change user passwords, remove/install packages, and do other system maintenance and recovery tasks in your Compute Instance's normal Linux environment.

 1. Create a new directory for your disk: